 Through the capture and sorting process, wild horses are examined for health, injury and other defects.
 Decisions to humanely euthanize animals in field situations would be made in conformance with BLM policy.
-BLM Euthanasia Policy IM-2009-041 is used as a guide to determine if animals meet the criteria and should be euthanized (refer to SOPs, Appendix A).
+The policy described in Instruction Memorandum 2009-041 (BLM 2009) is used as a guide to determine if animals meet the criteria and should be euthanized (Appendix II, SOPs).
 Animals that are euthanized for non-gather related reasons include those with old injuries (broken or deformed limbs) that cause lameness or prevent the animal from being able to maintain an acceptable body condition (greater than or equal to Body Condition Score (BCS) 3); old animals that have serious dental abnormalities or severely worn teeth and are not expected to maintain an acceptable body condition, and wild horses that have serious physical defects such as club feet, severe limb deformities, or sway back.
 Some of these conditions have a causal genetic component and the animals should not be returned to the range to avoid amplifying the incidence of the problem in the population.